THE BEST CYCLING SUNGLASSES

 Miles also loved the case.
 It’s better fitted (read “smaller”) to this model than those of the more generic, fit-any model cases from others.
 While still providing a small fortress for your glasses, it takes up much less room in your bag.
 The exterior is grippy and the zipper is smooth.

-Priced at USD$135-$150, you can order the Roka SL-1x directly by clicking through to this page on the Roka site.
-I bought them from Competitive Cyclist but they didn’t carry this model when I wrote up this review.
+Priced at USD$150, you can order the Roka SL-1x directly by clicking through to this page on the Roka site.
+I bought them from Competitive Cyclist which carry the Roka sunglass line but no longer sell this model.
 They aren’t available in UK online stores.

 FOR THE LEADER